janderland/fql/readme.md

 With the Foundation DB client library (>= v6.2.0) and Go (>= v1.20) installed,
 you can simply run `go build` in the root of this repo.
-This will create an `fdbq` binary in the root of the repo.
+This will create an `fql` binary in the root of the repo.

 ### Docker Environment